sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 * A device running Linux, capable of running Docker containers, and enough processing power to run video analysis.
 * The IoT Edge runtime installed and running on the device.
 * To connect to the IoT Edge device from your Windows machine, you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.
+* Completed the **Tutorial Create a live video analytics application in Azure IoT Central** and have the state.json file ready

 ## Configure the IoT Edge device